cloudmarker/cloudmarker/README.md

         python3 -m cloudmarker

-    Right now, it just reads a default configuration and prints it.
+    Right now, it generates mock data at `/tmp/cloudmarker`.
 More functionality will be added later.

  6. Run the unit tests, code coverage, and linters: